arcus/education_modules/docs/learners.md

 ## Independent Exploration

-All of [our learning modules](list_of_modules) are freely available online!
+All of our learning modules are freely available online!
+Browse through the [full list of modules](list_of_modules) yourself, or start with one of our [suggested pathways](example_pathways).

-We're building a self-service tool to help you find the modules most relevant to you.
+We're also building a self-service tool to help you find the modules most relevant to you.
 Test out our [prototype module discovery application](https://learn.arcus.chop.edu/), and please leave feedback to help us improve!